symbiote/silverstripe-advancedworkflow/docs/en/userguide/setting-up-workflows.md

 ![](_images/advancedworkflow-email-notification.png)

+[alert]
-<div class="alert alert-info" markdown="1">You can further restrict certain actions and transitions to specific users,
-if desired, using the “Users” check boxes and the “Restricted users” tabs on transition forms.</div>
+You can further restrict certain actions and transitions to specific users, if desired, using the “Users” check boxes and the “Restricted users” tabs on transition forms.
+[/alert]

 ## Step 4.
 Assign workflows to a page